Easy Coconut Cake

 Preheat the oven to 350 degrees F. Grease three 9-inch round cake pans with butter, oil or cooking spray.

-On the day you are ready to serve the cake, make the frosting: In the top of a double boiler, combine the egg whites, sugar, corn syrup or cream of tartar, and salt.
+Make on the day you’re serving the cake.
+In the top of a double boiler, combine the egg whites, sugar, corn syrup or cream of tartar, and salt.
 Do not place over the heat; instead beat for 1 minute using a handheld electric mixer.
 Then place over simmering water and cook, beating constantly, until the frosting forms stiff peaks.

 This should take about 7 minutes.
 Remove from the heat.
 Add the vanilla and beat until it reaches spreading consistency, about 2 minutes.
 Frost the top and sides of the cake and sprinkle all over with shredded coconut.